webpack/webpack/README.md

 As developer you want to reuse existing code.
 As with node.js and web all file are already in the same language, but it is extra work to use your code with the node.js module system and the browser.
 The goal of `webpack` is to bundle CommonJs modules into javascript files which can be loaded by `<script>`-tags.
-Concating all required file has a disadvantage: many code to download (and execute) on page load.
+Simply concating all required files has a disadvantage: many code to download (and execute) on page load.
-Therefor `webpack` uses the `require.ensure` function to split your code automatically into multiple bundles which are loaded on demand.
+Therefore `webpack` uses the `require.ensure` function ([CommonJs/Modules/Async/A](http://wiki.commonjs.org/wiki/Modules/Async/A)) to split your code automatically into multiple bundles which are loaded on demand.
 This happens mostly transparent to the developer with a single function call.
 Dependencies are resolved for you.
 The result is a smaller inital code download which results in faster page load.

 **TL;DR**

-* bundle CommonJs modules
+* bundle CommonJs modules for browser
+* reuse server-side code (node.js) on client-side
 * create multiple files which are loaded on demand
 * dependencies managed for you
 * faster page load in big webapps